 Using social listening data can be a bit challenging.
-Here’s a few important social listening use cases that show how social listening can help you improve customer satisfaction and grow your business.
+Here are a few important social listening use cases that show how it can help you improve customer satisfaction and grow your business.
 Let’s take a look at the table of contents and find the most beneficial solution for your business.

 12 powerful ways social listening can grow your business

 - Access customer insights

 - Prepare content tailored to your audience needs